-Denormalization is also the method which is used in database.
+Denormalization is also the method which is used in a database.
 It is used to add the redundancy to execute the query quickly.
-It is technique in which data are combined to execute the query quickly.
-By using denomlazion the number of tables is decreased which oppose to the normalization.
+It is a technique in which data are combined to execute the query quickly.
+By using denormalization the number of tables is decreased which oppose to the normalization.

 Difference between Normalization and Denormalization: